 There are two ways through which you may be eligible for a marriage-based green card.
 One is by being the spouse of a U.S. citizen, and the other is to marry a lawful permanent resident (LPR) in the U.S. In either case, your U.S. citizen or permanent resident spouse will have to sponsor your green card by submitting an I-130 petition to establish that your marriage is indeed bona fide.

-- The United States immigration law regarding hiring an alien employee
+- U.S. immigration law regarding hiring an alien employee

-- How to work legitimately while waiting for your marriage-based green card
+- How to work legally while waiting for your marriage-based green card

-What is U.S. Immigration Law on Hiring an Alien Employee?
+What is U.S. Immigration Law on Hiring a Foreign Employee?

-According to the immigration law and hiring decisions, employers may only hire those who are eligible to be employed in the U.S. The qualified individuals are United States citizens, lawful permanent residents (green card holders), and aliens who are expressly authorized by the USCIS to be employed.
+According to the immigration law and hiring decisions, employers may only hire people legally able to work in the U.S. The qualified individuals are United States citizens, lawful permanent residents (green card holders), and aliens expressly authorized by the USCIS to be employed.

 As an applicant waiting for a green card, you may qualify to work under the category of “expressly authorized aliens” provided you meet the requirements.
 So, in light of this law, there are two scenarios under which you can legitimately work while waiting for your marriage-based green card: